How Seniors can Prevent Falls at Home

 Adding or improving lighting is important to prevent falls for seniors at home, especially for those with a compromised vision.
 Installing handrails and grab bars, as well as arranging furniture and other items for easy reach is beneficial.
 Fall mats can be strategically placed in areas where falls may take place.

-Moreover, providers of Home Health Care in California suggest installing a stair lift to eliminate the potential of falls while your seniors go up and down the stairs.
+Moreover, providers of Home Health Care suggest installing a stair lift to eliminate the potential of falls while your seniors go up and down the stairs.
 With stair lifts, aging people can maintain their independence and live as normally as they would.

 - Allow Seniors to Exercise Regularly